rickypoon/bpdashboard/README.md

 # bpdashboard
-a dashboard to visualize blood pressure and heart rate aiming to uncover health issues
+a dashboard to visualize blood pressure and heart rate, aiming to uncover health issues